JdeRobot/RoboticsAcademy/_pages/exercises/IndustrialRobots/pick_place.md

 * `HAL.dettach()`
   * Dettaches the attached object from the gripper using the Gazebo LinkAttacher service.
 No argument is needed.
 When the gripper is fully opened with `HAL.GripperSet(0, wait_time)` an automatic dettach is performed.

+### ROS 2-direct Implementation

+#### ROS 2 Topics

+Use standard ROS 2 topics for direct communication with the simulation.

+- `/compute_ik` - Service used to compute inverse kinematics for a Cartesian pose.
+  Service type: `moveit_msgs/srv/GetPositionIK`

+- `/joint_trajectory_controller/follow_joint_trajectory` - Action used to move the arm joints.
+  Action type: `control_msgs/action/FollowJointTrajectory`

+- `/gripper_controller/follow_joint_trajectory` - Action used to control the gripper joint.
+  Action type: `control_msgs/action/FollowJointTrajectory`

+- `/ATTACHLINK` - Service used to attach an object to the gripper in simulation.
+  Service type: `linkattacher_msgs/srv/AttachLink`

+- `/DETACHLINK` - Service used to detach an object from the gripper in simulation.
+  Service type: `linkattacher_msgs/srv/DetachLink`

+- `/move_action` - MoveIt action server available in the system.
+  Action type: `moveit_msgs/action/MoveGroup`

+**Note**: Ensure this import is included in your script to access the Web GUI functionalities.

+`import WebGUI` - to enable the Web GUI for visualizing camera images.

+To have frequency control you need to use standard ROS 2 mechanisms to manage loop timing:

+- `rclpy.spin()` - Event-driven execution using callbacks.
+- `rclpy.spin_once()` - Single-step processing, often with custom timers.
+- `rclpy.Rate()` - Loop-based frequency control. ecution pipeline.

 ### Argument examples